hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

 2. `$ `
    - This line is the command prompt.
 It waits for you to write a command and press **Enter**.

-**FYI:** Git Bash uses Linux style pathes, which means:
+**FYI:** Git Bash uses Linux style paths, which means:
-- Pathes use `/` (forward slash) instead of `\` (backwards slash).
+- Paths use `/` (forward slash) instead of `\` (backward slash).
 - Your base directories are not the hard drive partitions, but the single "root directory" `/`, which contains all the hard drives (and some other stuff).
 So `/c/` points to your `C:\` and `/d/` points to `D:\`.
 - There is a shortcut to the users "home" directory, which is `~`.
 The Windows path hidden behind that is `C:\Users\YourUserName`.
 So if Git Bash says you are in `~/Desktop` you are actually in `C:\Users\YourUserName\Desktop`.
-- There are absolute pathes (starting with `/` or `~`), and relative pathes (not starting with `/` or `~`).
-Relative pathes point to a location relative to the working directory.
+- There are absolute paths (starting with `/` or `~`), and relative paths (not starting with `/` or `~`).
+Relative paths point to a location relative to the working directory.
 Every directory contains a directory `..` which points to its parent (the directory one step closer to the root directory), and a directory `.` which points to itself (executing binaries is prefixed with `./`).
 - Use `cd /absolute/path/to/something` or `cd relative/path/to/something`to change your working directory.
 You can use `cd ..` to go one directory back, `cd ../..` to go two directories back, etc.
 - When you are entering long path names, you can use the **Tab** key to auto-complete them.
 E.g. if you have already entered `cd /c/man` and then press **Tab**, the command prompt will autocomplete it to `cd /c/mangos` (as long as there are no other directories in `/c/` that start with `man`).
 - For more information see https://en.wikipedia.org/wiki/Path_(computing)

 ### Core

-**Note:** You need these files even if you use the precompiled binaries, since some of the database creation scripts are contained in this repository.
+**Note:** You need these files even if you use the precompiled binaries since some of the database creation scripts are contained in this repository.
 This command creates a copy of the Github repository on your hard drive.

 - Copy the command (**Ctrl+C**):
 ```